Yellow Bubble Group

 A key-person system gives each member of staff responsibility for a few children.
 Each child when they are settling in chooses their key person.
 This key person is a special adult your child can relate to, which can make settling into the group very much easier.
 The key-person is in a position to help tailor aspects of the curriculum to the unique needs of each individual child via planning meetings.
 The key-person maintains links with the child’s home setting, working with parents through shared record keeping to ensure that all children are supported in reaching their potential.
 These notes can be viewed at any time by making an appointment to ensure appropriate time is allotted for discussions.

-Basia has a level 3 qualification in Childcare and Education Diploma.
-Basia is able to talk several languages including Polish and Portuguese.
-Basia is also qualified in food hygiene, first aid, child protection, safe guarding and implementing the Early Years Foundation Stage.Trainees working towards NVQ level 3 in childcare are supported by senior staff to achieve their individual potential.
+Shannon has a level 3 qualification in health & Social Care and is working towards her qualification Level 3 in Childcare and Education Diploma.
+Shannon is also qualified in food hygiene, first aid, child protection, safe guarding and implementing the Early Years Foundation Stage.Trainees working towards NVQ level 3 in childcare are supported by senior staff to achieve their individual potential.
+Shannon's mentor in Miss Basia

 The children who are starting school this year will be learning phonics.
 We use Jolly Phonics as parents you can help your child at home too.